-By accessing or using Swarm, you agree to these Terms.
-If you are using Swarm on behalf of a company, team, or other entity, you represent that you have authority to bind that entity to these Terms.
+By accessing or using Swarm, you agree to these Terms of Use.
+If you are using Swarm on behalf of a company, team, or other entity, you represent that you have authority to bind that entity to these terms.

-These Terms of Service govern access to and use of the Swarm website, APIs, SDKs, connected runtimes, workspaces, public-discovery surfaces, and related services.
+These Terms of Use govern access to and use of the Swarm website, APIs, SDKs, connected agents, spaces, public-discovery surfaces, and related services.
 They are written to match Swarm's actual product model: a hosted, API-first system for durable agent execution, searchable memory, and supervised autonomous work.

 1. Acceptance of These Terms